-BI WORLDWIDE is one of Newport Pagnell’s largest employers and has approximately 250 people working from its office in the town.
+BI WORLDWIDE is one of Newport Pagnell’s largest employers and has approximately 170 people working from its office in the town.
 The company enjoys a reputation for being a thought leader in performance improvement and employee engagement, and is one of the foremost event management companies in the UK.

-So, although we do not believe that the risk of exposure to modern day slavery or human trafficking is high, it seems appropriate to assess the risks on an individual contract basis.
+So, although we do not believe that the risk of exposure to modern-day slavery or human trafficking is high, it seems appropriate to assess the risks on an individual contract basis.

 BI WORLDWIDE operates a suite of policies designed to promote engagement and wellbeing among all its employees.
 Employees are rewarded for demonstrating the company’s values and employees contribute to defining the types of behaviour that we encourage at work.
 We strive to ensure fair treatment of all employees, and members of the company’s leadership team are always available to people with questions or feedback.

 Remuneration levels and policies are reviewed annually and pay rates are regularly benchmarked against similar roles in the local area.
 The company complies with all applicable employment legislation, monitors any gender pay gap issues, and conducts annual pay reviews.